 FEE is a 501(c)(3) nonprofit educational organization, so donations made to FEE are tax-deductible to the full extent allowable by law.
-FEE is also proud to adhere to the strictest of standards in financial and programmatic transparency, earning the highest possible ratings from both Charity Navigator (four stars) and GuideStar (Platinum).
+FEE is also proud to adhere to the strictest of standards in financial and programmatic transparency, earning the highest possible rating from GuideStar (Platinum).
 FEE neither solicits nor receives government funds.
 We depend completely on the support of private foundations and individuals like you.

 For more information, contact: